 These top 10 super funds account for more than $586 billion – roughly one-quarter of the $2.3 trillion worth of assets under management in the entire industry.

-The table below displays a snapshot of these superannuation providers on Canstar’s database, sorted by provider name (alphabetically).
+The table below displays a snapshot of these superannuation providers on Canstar’s database, sorted by past 3 year return.
 Only one product per provider is displayed.

 Please note that the performance information shown in the table is for the investment option used by Canstar in the rating of the superannuation product.

 A super fund with more members isn’t necessarily a better fund.
 We recommend you also consider these five key metrics: